 Franklin Film Forum

-From the Presenter, Michael Paxton:
+From the presenter, Michael Paxton:

-Presented by Michael Paxton, an Oscar-nominated producer and director.
+The Franklin Film Forum is presented by Michael Paxton, an Oscar-nominated producer and director.

 See you then!